 Celtic knots date back to the 3rd to 4th century B.C.
 Drawn in one continuous line, suggesting a continuous movement of time, they represent infinity and eternal life.
 They symbolize faith, declare love & unity between people, and even protect against evil spirits.
 The iconic trinity knot (or triquetra) has a myriad of symbolic interpretations.
 Pagans cherish it as a representation of the forces of Nature, earth, fire and water.
 On a more spiritual level it is seen to symbolize life, death and rebirth.
 It was latterly adapted by Christians to represent the three elements of the holy Trinity.

 – 5000 year old Irish bog oak, sanded to a smooth finish

 – Non-toxic oil finish to seal the wood & enhance its natural color

 – Earring length: 25 mm / 1 Inch from the bottom of the hooks

 – Sterling silver ear hooks

-These unique bog oak Celtic trinity earrings will arrive to you ready for gift giving via registered air mail, delivered upon signature.
+These unique bog oak Celtic trinity earrings will arrive to you ready for gift giving via International Express air mail, with tracking.